Research and analysis

 A review of seal health surveillance across the UK is recommended, with the long-term aim to establish routine disease surveillance in marine mammals in the UK.

 Please note: this risk assessment provides an ecological perspective on AIV in seal populations globally and reviews the probability of AI exposure from infected seals to humans in the UK.
-The statement provides reference to multiple AIV subtypes that have been reported to infect marine mammals, including seals.
-It does not assess, in detail, the risk of individual AIV subtypes to human health, but more so on the potential transmission pathway of AIV from seals to humans.
+The assessment provides reference to multiple AIV subtypes that have been reported to infect marine mammals, including seals.
+The assessment focusses on the potential zoonotic transmission pathway of AIV from seals to humans, rather than the potential for such viruses to become adapted for human-to-human transmission.
 Existing risk assessments for specific AIV subtypes can be found at Avian influenza: guidance, data and analysis.

 Step 1.
 Assessment of the probability of infection in the UK human population